 What to wear in winter in Uruguay

-These are my essential tips to dressing to enjoy winter in Uruguay.
-Do take them to heart and avoid the sniffles.
+These are the Guru’s essential tips to dressing to enjoy winter in Uruguay.
+Take them to heart and avoid the sniffles.

 - Layers, layer, layers – the sun comes out, you boil, the sun goes in, you are suddenly freezing again.
 Choose several layers instead of one thick one.
 If you wear one thick one, when the sun comes out you boil.
 And then you will end up taking that off and you catch a cold.